EU agency raps Roche over lax drug-safety reporting

-LONDON (Reuters) - The European Medicines Agency said on Thursday it was investigating Swiss group Roche Holding AG after a routine inspection found it had failed to properly assess 80,000 cases of possible adverse drug reactions.
+LONDON (Reuters) - The European Medicines Agency said on Thursday it was investigating deficiencies in medicine-safety reporting by Swiss drugmaker Roche, following an inspection by British regulators that highlighted shortcomings.

-The issue relates to medicines from across the Roche product range that were part of a financial reimbursement system in the United States.
+The issue relates to medicines from across the Roche product range that were part of a financial reimbursement system in the United States for which possible adverse events were not correctly reported.

 Roche is the world’s largest maker of cancer medicines and it also produces drugs for viral infections, central nervous system disorders and inflammatory diseases.